Skip to content

 • Kafka 4.0+ requires KafkaNodePool with both broker and controller roles for KRaft (Kraft Raft) consensus mode operation.

-• This configuration uses persistent storage (1Gi) suitable for testing and demo purposes.
-For production or larger workloads, increase the size value or use a specific storageClass.
-See the Strimzi storage documentation for details.
+• This configuration uses Ephemeral storage (1Gi) suitable for testing and demo purposes.
+For production or larger workloads, use Persistent storage and increase the size value or use a specific storageClass.

 • Make sure the KafkaNodePool metadata includes the label strimzi.io/cluster: my-cluster to link it to the Kafka resource.